 Have you got the right insurance?

 In the UK, it’s a legal requirement for childcare professionals to have public liability insurance.
 This is to protect the children in your care, but also to protect you – if anything should go wrong, as long as you have insurance, you’ll be covered for the costs of any legal claims made against you by third parties.
-You’ll also need to check you have the right home and buildings insurance to cover any accidental damage to your property caused by the children in your care.
+You’ll also need to check you have the right home and building insurance to cover any accidental damage to your property caused by the children in your care.
 Additionally, if you’ll be transporting children in your car, you’ll need Business Class 1 insurance added to your policy.

 Have you created an inclusive environment?